getdirty75/asymetrics/src/articles/blu-ritual.md

 ***\- I've always seen you as a sort of life explorer, reading a ton, traveling to mystical places to meet shamans etc... anything else non-music related you’ve been up to ?***

-The only thing i really explore is my soul or better, I'm an explorer of my inner child and i'm constructing my soul through this exploration.
+The only thing i really explore is my soul, or better said, I'm an explorer of my inner child and i'm constructing my soul through this exploration.

 I’m in the process of a spiritual "research" that i'm very very grateful for: from psychotherapy, to astrology, Vipassana meditation, Marseilles tarot, praying in churches, all tools that helped me in the process of healing from traumas and to be connected to Myself.